 Family friend Julie Mahony told Australia's ABC News that she had spoken to Wendy Higgins about her ordeal.

 "They were under the snow for about six hours and Dean dug them out," she said.

-"They had to get down the mountain to safety and that took approximately eight hours.'So exhausted'
+"They had to get down the mountain to safety and that took approximately eight hours.

 "We're not exactly sure what happened, but he was alive until they got down the bottom."